Decorated christmas tree with gifts and star

 • A smart home gadget - Sunrise alarm clock, smart speaker, robot vacuum, or a quality air purifier

-Christmas Gift Ideas for Parents
+Christmas Wish List Ideas for Parents

 Parents often say "I do not need anything" - which makes them both the easiest and hardest people to shop for.